Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

   ![CSS Validator error](assets/images/readme/css-validatorError.png)

-  Code not altered as this is a valid property in css.
+  Code not altered as this is a valid property in CSS.

 - [**JS hint**](https://jshint.com/)